The pharmaceutical industry has been showing signs of recovery

 that are likely to face regulatory hurdles.
 The FDA has been

 exercising more caution in granting approval to new products and

 several candidates are facing delays in receiving final approval.

-) currently carries a Zacks Rank #5 (Strong Sell).
-While the
+) carries a Zacks Rank #3 (Hold), we remain concerned about the

 ABBOTT LABS (ABT): Free Stock Analysis Report